kachayev/fiberfox/README.md

                         File with a list of proxy servers (newline-delimited).
 Both local and remote files are supported.
   --proxy-providers-config PROXY_PROVIDERS_CONFIG
                         Configuration file with proxy providers (following MHDDoS configuration file format).
 Both local and remote files are supported.
+  --reflectors-config REFLECTORS_CONFIG
+                        File with the list of reflector servers (IP per line).
+Only required for amplification attacks.
+Both local and remote files are supported.
   --log-level {DEBUG,INFO,ERROR,WARN}
                         Log level (defaults to INFO) --connection-timeout-seconds CONNECTION_TIMEOUT_SECONDS